scikit-image/scikit-image/skimage/novice/README.md

 Description
 -----------
-skimage.novice is a simple wrapper around the Python Image Library (PIL) for beginners.
+skimage.novice provides a simple image manipulation interface for beginners.
 It allows for easy loading, manipulating, and saving of image files.

 **NOTE: This module uses the Cartesian coordinate system!**